light-launcher/Light-Android-Launcher/README.md

 Functionalities
 ===============
-1. Main screen allows you to add favourite apps.
+1. Main screen allows you to add/remove favourite apps.
 1. To access all-apps view, just swipe top vertically from bottom of your screen.
 1. Long press on all-apps view allows you to read info about app (API >= 9).
 1. To go back to favourites view press back button or swipe bottom vertically.